noahehall/multicloud/providers/aws/services/Storage/ebs.md

     - Design your DLM policies to keep only the snapshots that you need to keep.
     - Use EBS Snapshots Archive to create archival snapshots.
     - Use AWS Backup to create backup copies of your data to maintain archival data copies rather than keeping additional snapshots.
-- volume types support provisioning IOPS performance separately from the volume size
+- volume types supporting provisioning IOPS performance separately from the volume size
   - io1, io2, and gp3
 - to calculate minimum volume size to support a sustained IOPS target for General Purpose and Provisioned IOPS volumes
   - Required minimum sustained IOPS
   - IOPS-to-volume capacity ratio
-- separate the root volume from your data volumes so that each can be detached and reattached without them interfering with each other.
+- Monitor the read/write access of EBS volumes to determine if throughput is low.

 ### anti patterns